acend/quarkus-techlab/content/en/docs/02.0/22_implementing-rest.md

 ```

 To use the registered RestClient in our application inject it into the `DataConsumerResource` and simply call the defined interface's method.
 To inject a RestClient into your desired class create a field of type `DataProducerService dataProducerService` and annotate it with `@RestClient`.
-You can edit our resource in the `data-consumer` to use the `DataProducerService` to create a proxy consuming the API of the `data-producer` and return it.
+You can edit our resource in the `quarkus-rest-data-consumer` to use the `DataProducerService` to create a proxy consuming the API of the `quarkus-rest-data-producer` and return it.

 ```java
 import org.eclipse.microprofile.rest.client.inject.RestClient;